NeuroBench/neurobench/README.rst

    # 'classification_accuracy': 0.8484325295196562, 'activation_sparsity': 0.9675956131759854,
    # 'synaptic_operations': {'Effective_MACs': 0.0, 'Effective_ACs': 3556689.9895502045, 'Dense': 29336955.0}}

-These demos should run in a couple minutes.
+These demos should download the dataset, then run in a couple minutes.
 Other baseline result scripts and notebook tutorials are available in the ``neurobench/examples`` folder.

 Developers